exorde-labs/TestnetProtocol/docs/tokenomics.md

 *      Tier 3 = $0.35/EXD for the last 10 million (10 000 000) EXD tokens sold.
  **Total EXD sold (to be deposited in contract initially) = 12 000 000 EXD tokens.
 Twelve million.**

-* All buyers must be whitelisted (through a KYC provider, *sumsub.com*) by Exorde Labs, according to their KYC verification done on exorde.network
+* All buyers must be whitelisted by Exorde Labs, according to their KYC verification done on exorde.network
 * All buyers are limited to $50k ($50 000),  fifty thousand dollars of purchase, overall (they can buy multiple times).
 * A tier ends when all tokens have been sold.
-* If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate them for future private sales (or to the protocol, bounties, etc.).
+* If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate them for future sales (or to protocol development).
-* Buyers get EXD tokens instantly when buying.
+* Buyers get the EXD token instantly when buying.
 * The contract handle buying overlaps between tiers automatically and also refunds if a user sends more than what remains in the sale.
+* The owner can pause the contract in case of emergency